Improper use of client account as a banking facility

 In certain situations, it may be more appropriate for the law firm to agree to operate the client’s own account rather than allow its client account to be used in this way.
 That does not however remove the need for firms to make sure that they are not facilitating impropriety in any way.

-The receipt and holding of commercial rent deposits in client account would not, in itself, breach rule 14.5.
-This is providing that the deposit properly relates to an underlying transaction on which the firm is acting, such as advising the landlord, preparing and completing the lease or drafting any rent deposit deed.
+The receipt and holding of commercial rent deposits in client account would not, in itself, breach rule 3.3.
+This is providing that the deposit properly relates to the delivery of regulated services by the firm, such as advising the landlord, preparing and completing the lease or drafting any rent deposit deed.
 We expect firms to promptly release the deposit once the work has been completed.
 This is, of course, a requirement in the SRA Accounts Rules.

 Where, for example, services are being provided relating to advice on dilapidations that arise during the term of the lease or other professional services that relate to the management of the lease, this may mean that firms retain such rent deposits in client account for some time; even until the end of the lease when the funds may be distributed according to a specified scheme or provision.
 Firms need to be mindful that their obligations under the SRA Accounts Rules continue for the period they hold the deposit.
 They will need to make sure that they, for example, keep records, account for interest and promptly return monies to the client.